 - 3.1.
 The total remuneration components must be appropriately balanced, so that the fixed component represents a sufficiently high proportion of the total remuneration, allowing the possibility to pay no variable remuneration component, to avoid inducing excessive risk taking.
-The components of the total remuneration are: - 3.1.1.basic fixed remuneration, which reflects relevant professional experience and organisational responsibility as set out in the employee's job description as part of the terms of employment; and - 3.1.2.variable remuneration (performance based annual bonus) which reflects a sustainable and risk adjusted performance as well as performance in excess of that required to fulfil the employee's job description as part of the terms of employment as follows: - o Performance of the individual employee, - o Performance of the business unit concerned. - Overall results of the Company. - 3.2.
+The components of the total remuneration are: - 3.1.1.basic fixed remuneration, which reflects relevant professional experience and organisational responsibility as set out in the employee's job description as part of the terms of employment; and - 3.1.2.variable remuneration (performance based annual bonus) which reflects a sustainable and risk adjusted performance as well as performance in excess of that required to fulfil the employee's job description as part of the terms of employment as follows: - Performance of the individual employee, - Performance of the business unit concerned, - Overall results of the Company. - 3.2.
+Depending on the organisational responsibility, the remuneration of an employee may only consist of a fixed remuneration. - 3.3.
 Up until Avaron UCITS funds represent more than 50% of the Company total assets under management, performance-based remuneration is paid in cash.
 Provided the 50% threshold is exceeded, 50% of the total variable remuneration shall be payable in cash and 50% in units of UCITS funds.
 The same rules apply for pay-out, irrespective the type of variable remuneration.
-No Company-based pension benefits are paid to the Employees.
-Employees are required to undertake not to use personal hedging strategies or remuneration- and liability-related insurance to undermine the risk alignment effects embedded in their remuneration arrangements. - 3.3.
+No Company-based pension benefits are paid to the employees.
+Employees are required to undertake not to use personal hedging strategies or remuneration- and liability-related insurance to undermine the risk alignment effects embedded in their remuneration arrangements. - 3.4.
 The total variable remuneration may not limit the ability of the Company to strengthen its capital base.